 Louise Glück was born in New York City in 1943 and grew up on Long Island.
 She attended Sarah Lawrence College and Columbia University.
 Her first book of poetry, Firstborn (1968), was recognized for its technical control as well as its collection of disaffected, isolated narratives.
 Helen Vendler commented on Glück’s use of story in her New Republic review of The House on Marshland (1975).
 “Glück’s cryptic narratives invite our participation: we must, according to the case, fill out the story, substitute ourselves for the fictive personages, invent a scenario from which the speaker can utter her lines, decode the import, ‘solve’ the allegory,” Vendler maintained.
 But she added that “later, I think…we read the poem, instead, as a truth complete within its own terms, reflecting some one of the innumerable configurations into which experience falls.”

-Glück’s next book, Averno, was a critical success however and many judged it to be her finest work since The Wild Iris.
+Glück’s next book, Averno (2006), was a critical success however and many judged it to be her finest work since The Wild Iris.
 Taking the myth of Persephone as its touchstone, the book’s poems circle around the bonds between mothers and daughters, the poet’s own fears of ageing, and a narrative concerning a modern-day Persephone.
-In his review for Tower Poetry, Stephen Burt described Glück’s “bracing transitions and her scary omissions, her sudden claims and terse rejoinders,” adding that “she has rejected most of the effects by which other poets depict life’s attractions, or its distractions.”
-In the New York Times, Nicholas Christopher also noted Glück’s unique interest in “tapping the wellsprings of myth, collective and personal, to fuel [her] imagination and, with hard-earned clarity and subtle music, to struggle with some of our oldest, most intractable fears—isolation and oblivion, the dissolution of love, the failure of memory, the breakdown of the body and destruction of the spirit.”
+In the New York Times, Nicholas Christopher noted Glück’s unique interest in “tapping the wellsprings of myth, collective and personal, to fuel [her] imagination and, with hard-earned clarity and subtle music, to struggle with some of our oldest, most intractable fears—isolation and oblivion, the dissolution of love, the failure of memory, the breakdown of the body and destruction of the spirit.”

-In 2003 Glück was named the twelfth Poet Laureate Consultant in Poetry by the Library of Congress.
+In 2003 Glück was named the 12th U.S. Poet Laureate.
 That same year, she was named the judge for the Yale Series of Younger Poets.
 Her book of essays Proofs and Theories (1994) was awarded the PEN/Martha Albrand Award for Nonfiction.
-In addition to the Pulitzer and Bollingen Prizes, she has received many awards and honors for her work, including the Lannan Literary Award for Poetry, a Sara Teasdale Memorial Prize, the MIT Anniversary Medal and fellowships from the Guggenheim and Rockefeller Foundations, and from the National Endowment for the Arts.
+In addition to the Pulitzer and Bollingen Prizes, she has received many awards and honors for her work, including the Lannan Literary Award for Poetry, a Sara Teasdale Memorial Prize, the MIT Anniversary Medal, and fellowships from the Guggenheim and Rockefeller Foundations, and from the National Endowment for the Arts.
 In 2008, she was awarded the Wallace Stevens Award.

 - Firstborn, New American Library (New York, NY), 1968.